-Both the Gulf and Atlantic migratory groups of king mackerel were assessed by SEDAR in 2008 (SEDAR 16).
+Both the Gulf and Atlantic migratory groups of king mackerel were assessed by SEDAR in 2008/2009 (SEDAR 16 2009).
 The assessment determined the Gulf migratory group of king mackerel was not overfished and was uncertain whether the Gulf migratory group was experiencing overfishing.
-Subsequent analyses showed that $F{\text{current}}/F{\text{MSY}}$ has been below 1.0 since 2002.
+Subsequent analyses showed that F{current}/F{MSY} has been below 1.0 since 2002.
 Consequently, the most likely conclusion is the Gulf migratory group king mackerel stock is not undergoing overfishing.
-Atlantic migratory group king mackerel were also determined not overfished however, it was uncertain whether overfishing is occurring, and thought to be at a low level if it is occurring.
+Atlantic migratory group king mackerel were also determined to not be overfished; however, it was uncertain whether overfishing is occurring, and thought to be at a low level if it is occurring.